 The Putnam Park Extension Project Alternative would only include the features of the Putnam Park Extension Project component and no residential subdivision would be developed.
 The Putnam Park Extension Project Alternative Site Plan would construct multi-use trails and the upper and main parking lots.
-As with the proposed project alternative, the barn complex under this alternative would be preserved and may be relocated for purposes of stabilization and preservation, and pathways between the structures (surfaced with ADA-compliant material), bike parking, information kiosks, vegetable gardens, demonstration and working corrals, antique farm equipment with a hand pump, and an amphitheater for outdoor learning activities would be constructed south of Kelly Creek.
+As with the proposed project alternative, the barn complex under this alternative would be preserved and may be relocated for purposes of stabilization and preservation, and pathways between the structures (surfaced with ADA-compliant material), bike parking, information kiosks, vegetable gardens, demonstration and working corrals, antique farm equipment with a hand pump, and an amphitheater for outdoor learning activities would be established.
+Under this alternative, like the proposed project, a playground and picnic areas would be constructed south of Kelly Creek.
 This alternative would also include a multi-use loop trail circling the north and potentially south side of Kelly Creek.
 A short trail from the loop trail that connects to the upper parking lot would also be installed.
 A trail would be constructed parallel to D Street that travels northerly through the park, along the west side of the main parking lot, through a proposed playground area, over a footbridge crossing Kelly Creek, and through the barn center.
 As with the proposed project, this alternative would include pasture improvements, stock pond enhancements, and features to protect and conserve habitat for the California red-legged frog.
 A stormwater treatment facility may be required to treat runoff from the proposed main parking lot (south of Kelly Creek).

 The Putnam Park Extension Project Alternative would reduce or avoid all of the proposed project's impacts, because no residential units would be constructed and disturbance on the project site would be limited to activities associated with the public open space, recreational amenities, and restoration and preservation efforts.
-This alternative would achieve the objective of implementing General Plan policies related to establishment of an Urban Separator and the Petaluma ring trail system and would provide improved recreational access to the Helen Putnam Regional Park.
+This alternative would achieve the objective of implementing General Plan policies related to establishment of an Urban Separator and the Petaluma ring trail system and would Planning Commission Resolution No. 2022-11 Page 58 provide improved recreational access to the Helen Putnam Regional Park.
 The Putnam Park Extension Project Alternative would also achieve the objectives of permanently preserving sensitive biological and geological areas of the site as protected open space; preserving and enhancing Kelly Creek in its natural state; preserving the barn complex; providing a public pedestrian/bicycle trail connecting to Helen Putnam Regional Park; and providing a large extension of the Helen Putnam Regional Park, with new trails, a restored barn complex, habitat and waterway enhancements, and related features.